JeffLiu114514/246-hidden-markov/README.txt

 CSC246 Project3
 Junfei Liu (jliu137)

+This is a project that implemented hidden markov model.
+Test report on IMDB dataset can be found in CSC246 Project3 Writeup.pdf

 run instruction:
 For classifier:
 you can train the model and test the classifier simply by running